Paul Findley Federal Building & U.S. Courthouse

 The district courtroom is one of the most significant interior spaces remaining in the building, with classical styling in its wood door frames, walnut paneling, and decorative plaster ceiling.
 Currently used as both a federal courthouse and an office facility, the Findley building was listed on the National Register of Historic Places in 1978.

 Property Managers: Philip Heimlich and Leigh Ann Davis (assistant)

-Recovery Act & Other Projects The Recovery Act funded a project to improve the building's energy efficiency.
-The $52,000 project was awarded to Artisan Construction in December 2009 and completed in February 2010.
+Recovery Act Project The building's $52,000 Recovery Act-funded project to improve the building's energy efficiency was awarded to Artisan Construction in December 2009 and completed in February 2010.
 Energy-saving "green” elements of the project included modifying the energy management system, upgrading light fixtures to decrease electricity usage, and installing a new water heater to cut energy costs.

 Public Hours and Access The building is open to the public from 7:30 a.m. to 5:30 p.m.
 Monday through Friday (except federal holidays).
 All visitors must undergo security screening and present a valid identity card (such as a state driver's license or federal ID) before gaining access to the building.

-Parking and Public Transportation There are various public parking options around the building.
+Parking and Public Transportation Several public parking options are available near the building.
 A bus stop is located to the east of the building; visit Springfield Mass Transit for more information.

 The shortcut for this page is www.gsa.gov/findleyfb.